cassler/strive-hackathon-website/README.md

 The app is preconfigured with user access and authentication using Auth0.

-To enable, simply provide your Auth0 ClientID through the environment variable `VITE_AUTH0_CLIENTID`.
+To enable, simply provide your Auth0 ClientID and domain through the environment variable `VITE_AUTH0_CLIENTID` and `VITE_AUTH0_DOMAIN`.